Early Childhood

 ECHD 410 INTERNSHIP: EARLY CHILDHOOD CARE AND MANAGEMENT

-This internship course provides the student with practical experience in an early childhood care and management setting.
-Students will integrate principles of management and administration and concepts and skills learned throughout their BBA course of study in a childcare facility.
-The internship will be tailored to the individual career interests of the student and the needs of the supervising organization.
-Internship proposals must be presented and approved prior to course registration.
+This internship course offers students practical experience in early childhood care and management settings.
+Students will apply principles of management and administration, along with concepts and skills learned throughout their BBA studies in an early childhood program or organization.
+The internship experience will be customized to align student career goals and the needs of the organization.
+All internship proposals must be submitted and approved prior to course registration.

 Spring, 3-15 credit hours

-Prerequisite: ECHD 409 and senior level status in Early Childhood Care and Management; 2.50 overall GPA, or permission of the instructor
+Prerequisite: Senior level status in Early Childhood Care and Management; 2.50 overall GPA, or or permission of the instructor.

 Fall, 3 credit hours